STONEWALL BRIGADE BYLAWS

 8. Miscellaneous Equipment: a) Canteens – Must be carried by all participants in the field.
 Acceptable styles include Federal M1858 smoothside or M1862 bullseye; C.S. wooden drum; or C.S.
 Richmond tin drum. b) Haversacks – Acceptable styles include Federal painted cotton/linen or documented C.S. type. c) Kapsack-to be used as appropriate for the event. d) Blanket Rolls-Blankets, oil cloths, gum blankets, and shelter halves must be of period material and construction.

 9. Weapons: a) Muskets and Rifles – Any serviceable three-band musket or rifled-musket document as being used during the war is acceptable, either of original or reproduction construction.
-Must have a bayonet to fit the weapon and be clean, in safe working order, and able to pass inspection as described in Gilham’s Manual. b) Sidearms – Revolvers are restricted to commissioned officers and must be of period pattern and of percussion ignition.
+Must have a bayonet to fit the weapon and be clean, in safe working order, and able to pass inspection as described in Gilham’s Manual.
+Two-band firearms are permitted only at the discretion of the Commanding Officer if allowed by event regulations and appropriate for the historical scenario. b) Sidearms – Revolvers are restricted to commissioned officers and must be of period pattern and of percussion ignition.
 All sidearms must be in good working condition and presented clean and uncapped for inspection. c) Edged Weapons – Swords may be carried only by officers.
 Knives may be carried by the rank and file and must be of period pattern and secured in sheaths.
 Bayonets must be carried by all musket-carrying participants and should be serviceable with the weapon they are carrying. d) Cartridges – Must approximate period construction; of paper, string or glue acceptable.
 Aluminum foil, tape, staples, and similar closure methods will not be allowed.
 Cartridges should appear to be authentic.
 No live rounds will be allowed on your person at inspection.

 a.
 Camp will be set up as prescribed by the Commanding Officer at each event, with tenting as appropriate for the time period and scenario being portrayed.
 Civilian tents will be set up as directed by the event organizer.